-- 8.5 Under s.160A (1)(c) of the Housing Act 1996, the Council shall not allocate housing accommodation to two or more people jointly if any one of them is a person from abroad who is ineligible, or is a person who is being treated as ineligible because of unacceptable behaviour (see paragraphs 2.15-2.31). - 8.6 Taking into consideration the circumstances of each application, a joint tenancy will normally be granted where household members can demonstrate, to the satisfaction of the landlord, a long-term commitment to the home, e.g. adults sharing accommodation as family, partners, friends or unpaid live-in carers.
+- 8.5 Under s.160A (1)(c) of the Housing Act 1996, the Council shall not allocate housing accommodation to two or more people jointly if any one of them is a person from abroad who is ineligible, or is a person who is being treated as ineligible because of unacceptable behaviour (see paragraphs 2.15-2.32). - 8.6 Taking into consideration the circumstances of each application, a joint contact will normally be granted where household members can demonstrate, to the satisfaction of the landlord, a long-term commitment to the home, e.g. adults sharing accommodation as family, partners, friends or unpaid live-in carers.

-8.7 When making an offer of accommodation, landlords should ensure that applicants are made aware of the option of creating a joint tenancy including the legal and financial implications and obligations.
-Where the landlord refuses to create a joint tenancy, they will need to provide the applicants with clear, written reasons for the refusal.
+- 8.7 When making an offer of accommodation, landlords should ensure that applicants are made aware of the option of creating a joint contract including the legal and financial implications and obligations.
+Where the landlord refuses to create a joint contract, they will need to provide the applicants with clear, written reasons for the refusal. - 8.8 In order to make best use of the housing stock, in instances where points (iv) or (v) above apply the landlord may, at their discretion, make a suitable offer of alternative accommodation.